monowai/flockdata.org/README.md

 ## Contributing
 We encourage contributions to FlockData from the community.
 Here’s how to get started.

-Latest code is on the develop branch
+Latest code is on the develop branch.
+Master contains last stable release.

 * Fork the appropriate sub-projects that are affected by your change.
 Fork this repository if your changes are for release generation or packaging.
 * Create a branch
-* Make your changes and run the test suite.
+* Make your changes and run the test suite
-* Commit your changes and push them to your fork.
+* Commit your changes and push them to your fork
-* Open pull-requests for the appropriate projects.
+* Open pull-requests for the appropriate projects
-* We will review your pull-request, suggest changes, and merge it when it’s ready and/or offer feedback.
+* We will review your pull-request, suggest changes, and merge it when it’s ready and/or offer feedback

 To report a bug or issue, please open a new [issue](https://monowai.atlassian.net/) in our Jira issue tracking system.

 ### Licensing
+We want you and others to get the most out of FD.
+We use GPL to ensure that changes to FD code can be made shared with everyone.
+We lay no claim to any of your system or services that are talking to the FD API or databases.
 FlockData is an open source project.
 We support a Community edition under the GPLv3 license.
 The Enterprise edition is available under the AGPLv3 license for open source projects otherwise under a commercial license by [contacting](http://flockdata.com/).
 Talk to us about clustering as there can be costs involved with the underlying stack.